atthecodeface/cdl_hardware/cdl/README.md

   this is an implementation of the BBC microcomputer model B, with video, ROMs, and floppy disk controller, that runs at 50MHz on a the Cyclone V.

+  A 'Picoriscv' implementation is at a conceptual level; it is not clear if this is worth moving forward with outside of the RISC-V CPU directory, at present.

 * network